Fermi motion effects in electroproduction of hypernuclei: Results

+In Table~\ref{2b-mb} we show numerical results for the cross sections, reduced amplitudes, and elementary amplitudes calculated with $\theta_{Ke}=6^\circ$ for the states $1^-$ and $2^-$.
+One can see a significant enhancement of $d\sigma_{\sf L}$ and $d\sigma_{\sf TL}$ for $2^-$ made by contributions from $|A^0_{20}|$.
+Note also a big value of the off-energy-shell elementary amplitude ${\cal F}^1_{00}$ in the many-body scheme.
+Similarly, the longitudinal cross section is enhanced in the states $1^+$ and $3^+$.
 From the dominance of the off-energy-shell elementary amplitude ${\cal F}^1_{00}$ one can also conclude, that the largest off-shell effects will be observed in $d\sigma_\text{L}$ and $d\sigma_\text{TL}$ as seen in Table~\ref{2b-mb}.
-As the off-energy-shell extension of the elementary amplitude is barely under control we rather prefer the schemes 2-body and 2-body\_ea with the on-energy-shell amplitude.
+As the off-energy-shell extension of the elementary amplitude is barely under control we prefer the schemes 2-body and 2-body\_ea with the on-energy-shell amplitude.
 Recall that if we opt for the optimum proton momentum, all schemes are equivalent and the elementary amplitude is on-energy-shell.

 In the following we will study effects of the proton motion in the target nucleus, which we denote as Fermi motion effects.
 Particularly, we will demonstrate these effects on the angle and energy dependent cross sections calculated in the OFA with various effective proton momenta.
 We consider five cases: \\ \\ Note that calculations in the frozen $\Lambda$ approximation were also performed in Ref.~\cite{HLee} for the $^{12}$C($\gamma$,K$^+$)$^{12}_{~\Lambda}$B reaction.
-The optimum and mean values are calculated as described in sects.~\ref{optimum} and \ref{mean}, respectively.
+The optimum and mean values are calculated as described in Secs.~\ref{optimum} and \ref{mean}, respectively.
 We present the full cross section $d\sigma$ in Eq.~(\ref{crs}) which corresponds to hypernuclear photoproduction induced by virtual photons.
 In the case of angular dependence the effects observed in $d\sigma$ qualitatively coincide with those in the triple-differential cross section $d^3\sigma$ because the virtual-photon flux factor $\Gamma$, Eq.~(\ref{eq:GammaFactor}), is kaon-angle independent and acts only as a scaling factor.
 In the case of the energy dependence the flux factor can modify the shape of the curves but as it depends only on the electron kinematics it does not qualitatively change effects due to different proton and kaon momenta.